An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data

-However, after being applied in various empirical studies for several years, it has been found that the PCA-TW test might not perform well for capturing the true population structure in sequencing data~\citep{song2015testing, prokopenko2015utilizing, zhang2020fast}.
+However, after being applied in various empirical studies for several years, it has been found that the PCA-TW test might not perform well for capturing the true population structure in sequencing data \citep*{zhang2013association, zhang2013sequencing, zhou2018eigenvalue}.
 This is because the traditional PCA-TW test was originally developed for array-based genotype data sets that typically contain a moderate-to-high number of genetic markers, while the number of genetic markers is much larger in sequencing data.
-As large-scale sequencing data sets become increasingly available, we need to develop a new method that can resolve the following two important and unsolved issues:
+As large-scale sequencing data sets become increasingly available \citep{10002015global, bycroft2018uk, wu2019large, cao2020chinamap}, it is thus pressing to develop a new method that can resolve the following two practically important issues: